- Home

 And, finally, if you’re concerned that hearing aids are high maintenance, you’ll be pleased to know that’s another myth.

 While maintaining your hearing aids is important for optimal performance, it isn’t a long or difficult process.
-Cleaning your hearing aids and replacing the batteries are usually the main maintenance tasks, but cleaning kits and rechargeable devices make this quicker and easier.
+Cleaning your hearing aids and replacing the batteries are usually the main tasks, but cleaning kits and rechargeable devices make this quicker and easier.

 Myth five – hearing aids are only for the elderly